Erik Emanuel Fenz

 ― Liezi, Lieh-tzu

 As a young man and before becoming a bodyworker, I explored many career and lifestyle opportunities and often felt pressured and compelled by my father to go into mainstream academics and become a Professor like he was.
-Instead of following his advice, I got married and started a carpet/upholstery cleaning business in Sarasota, Florida and later in Mill Valley, California.
-I also worked part time as a professional exhibition skydiver, for the Miller High Life Skydiving Team, jumping into airshows, football games, volleyball tournaments, music festivals and NASCAR car races all over mainland USA and Puerto Rico.
+Instead of following his advice, I got married and started a carpet and upholstery cleaning business in Sarasota, Florida and later in Mill Valley, California.
+I also worked part time as a professional exhibition skydiver, for the Miller High Life Skydiving Team, jumping into airshows, football games, music festivals and NASCAR car races all over mainland USA and Puerto Rico.

-Several years later I learned to fly helicopters and worked for a time as a commercial helicopter pilot/flight instructor and once circumnavigated the United States, from east to west and back again, in a 1953 Bell 47 using a handheld GPS and by reading road signs.
-The inventor and philosopher/engineer Arthur Young called the Bell 47 Helicopter his mechanical expression of the human spirit.
+Several years later, after selling my business, I lived a childhood dream by learning to fly helicopters and worked for a time as a commercial helicopter pilot/flight instructor and once circumnavigated the United States, from east to west and back again in my own classic 1953 Bell 47, using a handheld GPS and by reading road signs.
+The inventor and philosopher/engineer Arthur Young called his Bell 47 Helicopter invention an expression of the human spirit.
+Mechanical levitation?

 "There is a teaching that says that behind all hardening and tightening and rigidity of the heart, there’s always fear.
 But if you touch fear, behind fear there is a soft spot.
 And if you touch that soft spot, you find the vast blue sky.
 You find that which is ineffable, ungraspable, and unbiased, that which can support and awaken us at any time."

 “A crisis is a holy summons to cross a threshold.
 It involves both a leaving behind and a stepping toward, a separation and an opportunity.